-It is unclear whether the exchange of the old notes for the new notes will be treated as a significant modification of the terms of the old notes for U.S. federal income tax purposes.
+According to Treasury regulations, whether the exchange constitutes a significant modification of the old notes depends on whether the differences between the terms of the old notes and the new notes are "economically significant".
+These regulations do not provide a definition of the term "economically significant" but provide that whether an alteration is economically significant depends on all the facts and circumstances.
 We believe that the differences between the terms of the old notes and the new notes should not be considered economically significant and, as a result, we intend to take the position that the exchange of the old notes for the new notes is not a significant modification of the old notes and, as such, does not constitute an exchange of the notes for U.S. federal income tax purposes, and will treat the new notes (with their modified terms) as a continuation of the old notes.
 Assuming the exchange of the old notes for the new notes does not constitute a significant modification of the terms of the old notes, a holder will not recognize any gain or loss as a result of the exchange, but the receipt of the Exchange Fee will constitute ordinary income to the holder as described below.
 A holder's tax basis and holding period in the new notes will be the same as the holder's tax basis and holding period in the old notes exchanged therefor.